-- Cream the confectioner's sugar and butter until light and aerated.
-Add the yolk and vanilla and mix to combine.
-Add the flour, salt and ground nuts and mix just until incorporated.
+- Cream 4 oz confectioner’s sugar and 8 oz unsalted butter until light and aerated.
+Add 1 large egg yolk and 2 teaspoons vanilla extract and mix to combine.
+Add 10 oz all purpose flour, ¼ teaspoon table salt and 4 oz hazelnuts (finely ground) and mix just until incorporated.

 - Roll both ends of each 2" piece of dough to form tapered points.
 Bend both ends to form the crescent shape.
-Place the cookies on the prepared pan, 1/2" apart. (see note) Bake until the tips turn golden brown, about 12-15 minutes.
-While the cookies are baking, whisk the vanilla sugar and confectioner's sugar in a small bowl or pie plate.
+Place the cookies on the prepared pan, ½" apart. (see note) Bake until the tips turn golden brown, about 12-15 minutes.
+While the cookies are baking, whisk 4 oz confectioner’s sugar and 2 tablespoons vanilla sugar in a small bowl or pie plate.

 - Allow the cookies to cool on the pan for just 1-2 minutes so you can pick them up without them breaking apart.
 Roll the warm cookies in the sugar.
 Reserve any left over sugar.
 When the cookies are completely cool sprinkle them generously with the remaining sugar.

 - The cookies will keep, stored in a covered container, at room temperature for 3-4 days.